UA-NASA-Robotics/Roobot-Over-IP/lib/CodecReadme.md

 - 0: Success, 0 if not successful, 1 if successful.
 (Unable to set position under error)

+### Set Relative Position

+Sets the target position relative to the current position when in position control mode.
+Use the code `ODriveConstants::SETRELATIVEPOSITION` to call this.
+When not in position control mode, this will have no effect.

+Units: rev (revolutions)

+Payload [4 bytes]: (float, big-endian)

+- 0 : Position long byte 1 (high byte)
+- 1 : Position long byte 2
+- 2 : Position long byte 3
+- 3 : Position long byte 4 (low byte)

+#### Return

+actionCode: `ODriveConstants::SETRELATIVEPOSITION`

+Payload [1 byte]:

+- 0: Success, 0 if not successful, 1 if successful.
+(Unable to set relative position under error)

 ### Get Position Set Point

 Gets the current position set point (not actual) of the motor.
 Use the code `ODriveConstants::GETPOSITIONSETPOINT` to call this.